Menu

 Western Mountaineering Ultralite 20 Degree Sleeping Bag Royal Blue 5FT 6IN / Left Zip

-• Full-length #5 YKK zipper with an insulated draft tube and a full down collar to keep the warmth in
+• Full-length #5 YKK zipper with insulated draft tube and full down collar

 The Western Mountaineering Ultralite 20 at $610 is the best overall backpacking sleeping bag of 2026 because its 850+ fill power goose down packs an unmatched amount of warmth into 16 ounces of insulation.
 That down loft achieves a 5-inch profile that rivals bags carrying twice the fill weight, and the 20-denier weather-resistant shell manages condensation without sacrificing the all-night breathability that separates quality bags from mediocre ones.
 OutdoorGearLab awarded the Western Mountaineering Ultralite a 10/10 for warmth-to-weight and has ranked it the top overall pick across multiple annual test cycles.
 [1]